mrquatsch/dotfiles/README.md

     ~~~
     For the weather widget, check [this link](https://github.com/x70b1/polybar-scripts/tree/master/polybar-scripts/openweathermap-detailed)

     I made some changes in this specific script.
-I removed de details from weather
+I removed the details from weather

     ---
     Finally, copy the configuration to your polybar folder